yubrajpandeya/ecommerce-backend-cyc/API_DOCUMENTATION.md

 8. **Stock**: Products with `stock: 0` should show "Out of Stock" messaging.

+9. **Product Details**: Use product slug in the URL format `/products/{slug}`.
+The response includes multiple images array for product galleries.

+10. **Category Products**: Filter products by category using either r slug.
+Useful for category pages.

-9. **Authentication**: All protected endpoints require `Authorization: Bearer {token}` header.
+11. **Authentication**: All protected endpoints require `Authorization: Bearer {token}` header.
 Store tokens securely in localStorage/sessionStorage.

-10. **Token Management**: After password change, user must login again as all existing tokens are revoked for security.
+12. **Token Management**: After password change, user must login again as all existing tokens are revoked for security.

-11. **Password Reset**: The reset URL format is: `http://localhost:3000/reset-password?token={token}&email={email}`
+13. **Password Reset**: The reset URL format is: `http://localhost:3000/reset-password?token={token}&email={email}`

+14. **Order Management**: Orders require payment screenshot upload.
+Status flows: pending → payment_verification → confirmed → processing → shipped → delivered.

+15. **Order Cancellation**: Users can only cancel orders in 'pending' or 'payment_verification' status.

+16. **Payment Verification**: Admins verify payments through Filament admin panel before processing orders.

+17. **Stock Management**: Product stock is automatically reduced when orders are created and restored when cancelled.

-12. **Email Verification**: Currently not implemented but can be added later if needed.
+18. **Email Verification**: Currently not implemented but can be added later if needed.

 ## Authentication Flow Examples